Mortgage With Family And Friends

 Follow these steps to get a mortgage with family or friends:

-1. Speak to a broker – In other circumstances, this step might come later, but here this should be your first port of call.
-This is because the best way to proceed and the right deal for you will be determined by your short, medium and long-term plans for the arrangement.
+1. Speak to a broker – In other circumstances, this step might come later, but this should be your first port of call here.
+This is because your short, medium and long-term plans for the arrangement will determine the best way to proceed and the right deal for you.
 A mortgage broker with experience securing this type of loan will also be able to advise you all on any steps you need to take to maximise your chances of approval before going ahead with an application.
 This might include considering a range of insurance products to protect all borrowers in the event of an unexpected change in circumstances or just tidying up your application.

 2. Act on the advice – Your advisor may suggest you clear up any discrepancies on your credit files, get yourselves on the voters register, be more specific with your budgeting, or it might be something else.
 Whatever it is, get it done as soon as practicable so you can move on.